 Support Our Mission

-Additionally, primates have rich emotional and social lives, and suffer greatly when confined and used in laboratory experiments.
-In the wild, they live in groups, often with complex communication and familial social structures, which can be difficult to reproduce in captivity.
-Furthermore, primates are not just capable of developing relationships; social interaction is important for their psychological well-being.
+Primates have rich, emotional social lives, and they suffer greatly when isolated and confined, particularly when they need the comfort of a companion because they are going through difficult physical challenges.
+Because of that, single housing of primates is largely prohibited in the EU, but unfortunately, it is not unusual in the U.S. In the wild, nonhuman primates live in groups, with complex communication and familial social structures, especially maternal-child bonds.
+Those are nearly impossible to reproduce in captivity, because animals are routinely separated for human purposes.
+Furthermore, primates are not just capable of developing relationships; social interaction is critical for their psychological well-being.
 So important, in fact, that some primates will choose companionship over food.

 The Animal Welfare Act does require that institutions have a plan to promote the “psychological well-being” of nonhuman primates, but it is questionable whether the interventions, such as providing dangling toys, are having a significant effect.